Kafva/euf/README.md

 With minimum verbosity, EUF will give each impact site its own header and print a list of related changes beneath it.
-Listing dependency changes mapped to a list of affected call sites can sometimes create output that is easer to oversee and is possible by toggling the `ORDER_BY_CALL_SITE` option.
+Listing dependency changes mapped to a list of affected call sites can sometimes create output that is easier to oversee and is possible by toggling the `ORDER_BY_CALL_SITE` option.

 Changes are categorized as either *direct* or *indirect*.
 A direct change to a